New York man loses mother, brother to coronavirus within 24 hours

-In less than 24 hours, Lloyd Torres lost his mother and brother to the coronavirus.
+In less than 24 hours, Lloyd Torres lost his mother and his brother to the coronavirus.

-During the last week of March, Torres said his brother, Louis, his only sibling, fell ill.
+Torres said his brother, Louis, his only sibling, fell ill during the last week of March.

-Louis, who was the director of food services at a nursing home in Woodside, a neighborhood in Queens, New York City, continued to work as coronavirus spread throughout the city, and in a matter of days, his fever spiked.
+Louis, who was the director of food services at a nursing home in Woodside, a neighborhood in Queens in New York City, continued to work as the coronavirus spread throughout the city, and in a matter of days, his fever spiked.

 On March 30, Louis called his brother on his way home from work and said he felt achy.
 "It was a huge effort for him to get home," said Torres, a Bronx resident.